lu4r8fgc42eb/Near-Field-Probes/README.md

 ## About the Author
 Ey, I am Ignacio! 👋🏼

-I’m an electronic designer and EMC engineer with 10+ years of experience helping companies across automotive, industrial, medical, and IoT sectors solve EMC challenges at the design stage.
+I’m an electronic designer and EMC fan with experience helping companies across automotive, industrial, medical, and IoT sectors solve EMC challenges at the design stage.
 My goal is to make EMC accessible, affordable and understandable.
-I love creating content and make complex concepts easy.
+I love creating content and making complex concepts easy.

 ### Where to find me?